filamentphp/filament/packages/forms/docs/05-validation.md

 ### Starts With

-The field under validation must start with one of the given values.
+The field must start with one of the given values.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-starts-with)

 ```php
 Field::make('name')->startsWith(['a'])